leixiaofeng-astar/eye_rasabot/data/nlu.md

 - What happens in the clinic after pterygium surgery?
 - How does the eye doctor check my healing after pterygium surgery?

-## intent: cataract-pathophysiology-cornearefractive
-- What is Cataract?
-- What is a cataract
-- What is a cataract
-- What does cataract mean
-- Why are my eyes blur if I have cataract?
-- What does it mean to be diagnosed with Cataract?
-- What kind of health problem is a Cataract?
-- Is a Cataract a eye problem?
-- What is cloudiness in the lens?
-- What type of eye problem is a cataract?
-- What is the meaning of cataract?
-- I do not understand cataract
-- What is the meaning of cataract?
-- I want to know more about cataract
-- I want to understand more about cataract

 ## intent: cataract-causes_riskfactors-cornearefractive
-- What are the causes and risk factors of Cataracts?
+- What are the causes and risk factors of cataracts?
 - Who gets cataracts
 - Why do I get cataracts
 - Am I at risk of developing cataracts
 - What are the causes for cataracts
 - How come I got cataract
-- Cataract is it because old
+- cataract is it because old
 - Can children get cataract
 - how come i get cataract
-- Why did I develop a Cataract?
+- Why did I develop a cataract?
-- Why do I have Cataracts?
+- Why do I have cataracts?
-- What caused me to develop a Cataract?
+- What caused me to develop a cataract?
-- How do my eyes develop Cataracts?
+- How do my eyes develop cataracts?
-- What makes me at risk of Cataracts?
+- What makes me at risk of cataracts?
-- How does Cataract start?
+- How does cataract start?
-- How do I know if I may develop Cataracts?
+- How do I know if I may develop cataracts?
-- Is there causes for Cataract?
+- Is there causes for cataract?
 - Does smoking cause cataract?
 - Does sunlight cause cataract?
 - Does UV light cause cataract?
-- Am I at risk of Cataract?
+- Am I at risk of cataract?
-- How will I know if I may develop Cataract?
+- How will I know if I may develop cataract?
 - What predisposes me to cataract?
 - Does diabetes cause cataract?
 - Is cataract infective?